 Go Wine Tasting

 Osnabrueck is more of a beer town than a wine town but that doesn’t mean you can’t do a little wine tasting.
-We spent the evening tasting various German wines at Das Wein Cabinet.
+There are a number of excellent wine bars in the Old Town.
+I spent the evening tasting various German wines at Das Wein Cabinet.
+There are many Rieslings from the local region but you can find international as well as German wines of course.
 My favourite was the sparkling 2008 Riesling from Weingut Kirsten.
 Dangerously easy to drink!

 Das Wein Cabinet’s website is only in German but our enthusiastic host spoke perfect English so don’t hesitate to stop by their shop which is located in the rear courtyard at 7 Bierstraße, not far from the Steigenberger Hotel.